Table of Contents

 Layer 2

-Flex the MTP joints and extend the IP joints of the lateral four toes.
-(Innervated by both Medial and Lateral Plantar Nerves).
+- Lumbricals (4): Worm-like muscles originating off the FDL tendons.
+They flex the MTP joints and extend the IP joints of the lateral four toes.
+(Innervated by Medial and Lateral Plantar Nerves).

 Layer 3

-Flexes the great toe at the MTP joint.
+- Flexor Hallucis Brevis: Flexes the great toe at the MTP joint.
+Its split tendon houses the two tiny sesamoid bones of the foot.
 (Innervated by Medial Plantar N.)

 Layer 4 (Deepest)